 In April 2020, the Organization received a forgivable loan in the amount of \$38,992 under the Small Business Administration's Paycheck Protection Plan (PPP).
-The loan bears interest at 1% and is due in April 2022.
-PPP allows for a portion of the loan (up to the full amount) to be forgiven based on qualifying expenses.

-The Organization has elected to apply the conditional contribution guidance pursuant to ASC 958-605 to determine the derecognition of the liability.
+The Organization elected to apply the conditional contribution guidance pursuant to ASC 958-605 to determine the derecognition of the liability.
 In accordance with this guidance, the derecognition threshold for the liability is when conditions of the Paycheck Protection Program are "substantially met" and occur on or before the statement of financial position date.
 As of December 31, 2020, the Organization determined that all significant conditions under the Program had been substantially met and recognized the entire \$38,992 as grant revenue during the year ended December 31, 2020.
 In February 2021, the Organization received notification that the loan and the outstanding interest had been forgiven in full by the SBA.